Fey0xFF/google-homepage/README.md

 This is my first 'real' assignment on the Odin project taking off one of the several training wheels :).

-This project contains an HTML and CSS build of the Google home and search pages.
+This project contains an HTML and CSS build of the Google home page.

-Folders split the easy and difficult versions of the project.

 I've commented throughout the code for others to see what I did and why as I played with a few different styles as I went to test and learn new things.
 I mixed up what Googles documentation used and my own approach in chunks, i.e. a top navbar done in a list and one done as spans.
 There's advantages and disadvantages to both!